 This recipe for Vegan Chickpea Orzo Soup is extra comforting if you’re feeling under the weather!
 Cozy up to a bowl of it to warm up this winter.
-It’s filled with comforting orzo, warming vegetable broth, hearty chickpeas, & bright turmeric for a simple, fast, and healthy weeknight dinner.
+It’s filled with brothy orzo, hearty chickpeas, & bright turmeric for a simple, fast, and healthy weeknight dinner.

 - 3 TBS extra virgin olive oil

 - 1 medium yellow onion, diced

 - 1 bay leaf

 - 1 can chickpeas, drained (1 1/2 cups cooked)

 - 8 oz dry orzo pasta (or other small pasta, like ditalini or pearl couscous)

 - 1–2 cups kale, chopped (or other dark leafy green, like chard or spinach)